 THC spikes CB1 (our main endocannabinoid receptor) activity just like anandamide (our most prominent endocannabinoid).

 Yes, this gives a feeling of bliss but stay with us here.

 Why do some people smoke every once in a while while others, only occasionally?

 It turns out that CB1 activity calms glutamate!
-Read the review of NAC to understand why this is so important for mental health (anxiety, depression, schizophrenia, bipolar, autism, negative thoughts, and more).
+Read the review of glutamate to understand why this is so important for mental health (anxiety, depression, schizophrenia, bipolar, autism, negative thoughts, and more).

 Chronic use may just be a way to reign in glutamate imbalance.

 CBD and NAC could be powerful allies with cannabis addiction and we'll break it out separately.